 The program starts at the hefty price of $30,000.
 However, the income share agreement offered by Lambda School requires no upfront payment.
 According to the agreement, graduates may postpone paying tuition until they make at least $50,000 annually.
 So, while it is costly, the income share agreement makes it somewhat affordable.

 Additionally, the career development staff at Bloom Institute of Technology assists students in locating employment following the bootcamp.
-The group offers aid with resumes, advice on negotiating pay, and assistance with interview preparation.
+The group offers assistance with resumes, advice on negotiating pay, and interview preparation.

 5. App Academy Coding Bootcamp